-There is currently 1 person on my waiting list who is waiting for future kittens who are too young to be posted on my website or are not even born yet.
-They get first choice on newly posted kittens: #1 Tara of Kansas #2 AVAILABLE
+There is currently no one on my waiting list who is waiting for future kittens who are too young to be posted on my website or are not even born yet.
+They get first choice on newly posted kittens: #1 AVAILABLE

 Here is how my Waiting List works: